So your husband is the problem and you feel frustrated because everyone keeps telling you to change.

 They’ll take your kids for a few nights so you can work on your relationship with your husband.
 God will use people to heal you, hear you, protect you, guide you, affirm you.
 Pray and then take steps to obey.

-– Grow up
+– You must grow up

 One of the hardest things I have had to do in marriage is to grow up.
 Maturing is not an option: it’s a necessity for marriage.
 (See Growing a Strong Marriage: The 8 Signs of a Maturing Love)